 Father and Co-Parent, Philip Lockwood, Shares His Story with TalkingParents

+Philip Lockwood is a divorced father of three who says TalkingParents helped improve his relationship with his kids.

-Fort Walton Beach, Florida, Dec.
-13, 2022 (GLOBE NEWSWIRE) -- Philip Lockwood is a father of three who co-parents with his ex-wife.
+FORT WALTON BEACH, Fla., Dec.
+13, 2022 /PRNewswire-PRWeb/ -- Philip Lockwood is a father of three who co-parents with his ex-wife.
 In an exclusive interview with TalkingParents, Lockwood opens up about why he and his ex started using TalkingParents after their divorce and how it has benefited his kids.

 "Being able to capture important custody issues has been instrumental for my kids and me.
 It's helped us with visitation and keeping a consistent schedule, which has improved our relationship tremendously over this past year."